sharewave/alanmcgee.github.io/_posts/2014-10-15-october-15-simple-option-grants.md

 <img src="{{ site.url }}/images/options-1a.png">

 Add your option plan, option agreement template, and a notice of exercise that will all be shared with employees every time a grant is issued.
 Using Sharewave’s document tools, you can quickly open and prepare your templates to be filled with grant information.
-That's it, now to lay out who's getting how many.

 <img src="{{ site.url }}/images/options-1b.png">